trickbz/gps-nextjs-sandbox/README.md

 - [ ] Braedcrumbs
 - [ ] App icon (tab)
 - [ ] SEO data (metadata)
+- [x] Logger service to use console.log, console.error in one place only

 ## Local developmentt
 - clone repository